tylermystery/builder/spec_sheet.md

 The initial view shows only the top-level "Grouping" items for the user to begin their exploration.

 Hierarchical Catalog Display
 The catalog is organized as a hierarchy of interactive items.
-Items can be either Groupings (e.g., "Activities") or final Bookable Items (e.g., "Escape Room").
 This structure allows users to navigate from broad categories to specific details.

+**Defining a "Grouping" (Robust)**
+To ensure all parent-child relationships are recognized, an item is considered a "Grouping" if it meets **either** of the following conditions:
+1.  **Forward Link**: The item's "Options" field contains the name of another record in the catalog.
+2.  **Backward Link**: Any other record in the catalog lists the item's name in its "Parent Item" field.

+This dual-check system ensures that all items with child relations are correctly identified.

+**Visual Distinction for Groupings**
+To visually distinguish Groupings from final Bookable Items, all grouping cards are given a "stacked card" appearance.
+This is achieved using CSS to render two additional card-like layers directly behind the main card, creating a subtle 3D effect that suggests more content is available within.

 The Interactive Card
 Every item in the catalog is presented on a versatile "Interactive Card".
 The card's appearance and functionality adapt based on the item it represents.
 All cards feature a Heart (❤️) icon for universal selection.